glrs/beautiful-jekyll/_posts/2019-12-17-ga_sdk-voice_rec-RasPi.md

 ## Hotword activation
 The quest to find a hotword detection service was easy.
 On the first search I bumped into [Snowboy](https://snowboy.kitt.ai) and I stuck with it.
 It works great and lets you define your own hotword when training your model.

 I named mine _Joe_!
 It turns out this was not the wisest choice since it activates with words like "joke", "hedgehog", "George", etc., but it's fine for now.
-Feels like he wants to be part of our conversation every time he pops up, which is fun for now :)
+Feels like he wants to be part of our conversation every time he pops up, which is fun until it becomes annoying :)

 The setup is straightforward:
 ```bash